danahynes/KillSwitch/Pi/Bash/README.md

 # Bash files for KillSwitch

-install/uninstall/settings files for KillSwirch on the Pi
+install/uninstall/settings files for KillSwitch on the Pi

 # -)